Liquor Liability for Restaurants: Protecting Your Business and Customers

 Host Liquor Liability: In certain situations, the insurance may extend coverage to events hosted by the establishment off-site, such as catered parties or events.

-Employee Coverage: Liquor liability insurance can also offer protection for employees of the insured establishment if they are held personally liable for serving alcohol to an underage or already intoxicated individual.
+Employee Coverage: Liquor liability insurance Georgia can also offer protection for employees of the insured establishment if they are held personally liable for serving alcohol to an underage or already intoxicated individual.

 It is important to note that liquor liability insurance typically covers incidents that occur on the insured premises or directly result from the establishment’s actions, such as over-serving alcohol.
 However, the specific coverage and limits can vary based on the insurance policy and the laws in the jurisdiction where the business operates.